 The NEXT

-statement can be used to chain multiple linear or composite query statements together, enabling more complex queries.
+statement chains multiple linear or composite query statements, enabling more complex queries.

 Learn more about NEXT →